logzio/logzio_aws_serverless/README.md

 #  AWS Serverless Shipper - Lambda

-This is an AWS Lambda function that ships logs from AWS serverless apps to Logz.io.
+This is an AWS Lambda function that ships logs from AWS services to Logz.io.

 **Note**:
 This project contains code for Python 2 and Python 3.